LiteEngine/lite-engine/NEXT.md

 // get a system
 var Renderer = lite.system.get('renderer');

-// stop the update and render loops of the system Renderer.disable();
+// stop the ALL update and render loops of the system Renderer.disable();
 // or
 Renderer.enable();
 // or
 Renderer.toggle();

-// stop the update and render loops of the system

 /*
- * Time (maybe)
+  Engine
 */
-lite.time.delta // delta time

-lite.time.current

-lite.time.elapsed
+// update all systems
+lite.engine.update();
+// render all systems
+lite.engine.render();

 /*
  * Library Entension